iv4xr-project/uuselib/README.md

 `uuselib` is originally a package called `uuspaceagent` added to the iv4xr-SE-jvm-client.
 More specifically, it was developed in the branch `uubranch3D-v2*`.

 At the moment we are working on extracting this `uuspaceagent` and placing it under a separate project, namely this `uuselib`.
 Among other things, this would enable us to unpin `uuspaceagent` dependency on the old version of the SE-jvm-client.

+### Installing iv4xr-SE-plugin

+TO DO

+### Working on this project from Eclipse IDE

+* From Eclipse, import the this project.
+Import it as a Maven project.

+* Open the project in Eclipse.
+Then open the project properties:
+   * Check that the Java Compiler is set with at least version 15.
+   * In the tab for _Java Build Path_, _Libraries_, add the jar `./libs/space-engineers-api-0.9.0.jar` to the classpath there.

+* That was it.
+See, if you now can run some of the tests that come with the project.

+### Where are the worlds?

+There are some pre-made SE-worlds (game levels) in `assets/se-worlds` you can use for experiments.
+For example, some tests in the project use them.

+Just be careful; by default SE will auto-save a world if you let it open for sometime, which may then mess up the saved worlds.